learn-co-students/sinatra-password-security-v-000/README.md

 `password_digest`.
 Users must have both an account _and_ know the password.

 We validate password match by using a method called `authenticate` on our `User` model.
-We do not have write this method ourselves.
+We do not have to write this method ourselves.
 Rather when we added the line of code to `User`:

 ```ruby